ashok5141/Application-Security-Cheatsheet/citi.md

   * Vendor Tiering (Critical/Non-critical)
   * Reviewing SOC 2, SIG, CAIQ, and pentest reports
+    * SOC2 - System and Organization Controls 2.
+This is a type of audit report focusing on a service organization's controls related to the Trust Services Criteria (security, availability, processing integrity, confidentiality, and privacy).
+    * SIG - Standardized Information Gathering.
+This refers to a comprehensive set of questions used to assess the cybersecurity, IT, and data privacy risks of third-party service providers and vendors.
+    * CAIQ - Consensus Assessments Initiative Questionnaire.
+This is a questionnaire developed by the Cloud Security Alliance to help organizations document and assess the security controls of cloud providers.
+    * Pentest - Penetration Testing.
+This is a simulated cyberattack on a system, network, or application to identify vulnerabilities that could be exploited by malicious actors.
+It's a security exercise where ethical hackers attempt to find and exploit weaknesses in a computer system.
   * Involving legal, procurement, and security in vendor security

 ✅ **Metrics:** Can you walk through this lifecycle verbally with confidence?